davidfrancisasuah/php-image-stack/README.md

-Absolutely, David!
-Here's a professional and informative README for your GitHub project [php-image-stack](https://github.com/davidfrancisasuah/php-image-stack):

----

 ## 📸 Simple Image Stack

 A lightweight PHP web application that fetches and displays high-quality images using the Pexels API.
 Users can search for images, preview them in a modal, and download them directly.
 Built with PHP, Bootstrap, and JavaScript.